TimGwalt/DBMS-Term-project/README.md

 # DBMS-Term-project

-This was written as part of the Database Management Systems (CSCI 3700) class during the fall scholling semester of 2018.
+This program was written as part of the Database Management Systems (CSCI 3700) class during the fall semester of 2018.

 Setup instructions: